uwdata/visual-embedding/README.md

 Visual embedding is an operational model for automated visualization design and evaluation.
 Although researchers have proposed numerous guidelines and heuristics, a formal framework for design and evaluation is still elusive.
 Instead, conducting a posteriori user studies is still the primary tool for assessing a visualization’s effectiveness.
 Using theoretical models presents another, albeit less explored, approach.
-Model-based approaches that integrate perceptual considerations into design process in a measurable, data-driven form can accelerate visual design and the complement summative nature of user studies.
+Model-based approaches that integrate perceptual considerations into design process in a measurable, data-driven form can accelerate visual design and complement summative nature of user studies.

 An Operational Framework for Visualization